What to do if the leaves of your Anthurium become discoloured?

 Enlarged, yellow or brown leaves

 If your Anthurium plant is getting enlarged, yellow or brown leaves, it means that it is receiving too much plant nutrition.
 So limit yourself to giving just water for a while.
 It’s better to provide too little than too much plant nutrition.
 If you want to repot or fertilise your plant, the best time to do this is in the spring.
 The warmer days and more sunlight will ensure the stimulation of bud formation at this time of year.
 For this purpose, apply a special Anthurium fertilizer.
 The package will provide information about the right amount to use; never exceed the amount stated on the packaging.

-If you would like to know more about caring for your Anthurium plant, check all our care tips.
+If you would like to know more about caring for your Anthurium plant, check our FAQ.